-These targets should outline how many workshops awards you expect to make each year.
+These targets should outline how many short film commissions and project development awards you expect to make each year.
 You should also clearly state what budget range you expect these to be made at, alongside targets for the progression and showcasing of this work.